eProsima/Fast-DDS-docs/docs/notes/migration_guide.rst

 .. _step-1-update-the-package-name-and-cmake-configuration:

-Step 1: Update the Package Name and CMake Configuration
+Step 1: Update the package name and CMake configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. CMake Project Name: Rename the CMake project from ``fastrtps`` to ``fastdds``.
+1. CMake project name: Rename the CMake project from ``fastrtps`` to ``fastdds``.
-2. Environment Variables:
+2. Environment variables:

    * Rename ``FASTRTPS_DEFAULT_PROFILES_FILE`` to ``FASTDDS_DEFAULT_PROFILES_FILE``.
    * The configuration file for loading profiles is now ``DEFAULT_FASTDDS_PROFILES.xml``.

-3. Update CMake File Names on Windows:
+3. Update CMakeFile names on Windows:

    * Rename ``fastrtps.manifest.in`` to ``fastdds.manifest.in``.
    * Rename ``fastrtps-config.cmake`` to ``fastdds-config.cmake``.